Seitenbereiche:

 The setting for individual therapy

 A therapy session lasts 50 minutes.
-It is usually recommended that sessions be held regularly and occur weekly.
-However, the duration of therapy is variable.
-During the initial consultation, we'll talk about how best to set up the setting for you.
+Sessions are usually held weekly.
+However, the duration of therapy varies.
+During the initial consultation, we'll discuss the most suitable setting for your concerns and current life situation.

 My approach

 I work with Guided Imagery Psychotherapy (GIP).
-In addition, I use approaches from (hypno)systemic therapy, mentalisation-based therapy (MBT) and body therapy methods.
+In addition, I use approaches from (hypno)systemic therapy, mentalisation-based therapy (MBT) and body psychotherapy methods.

-A supportive, appreciative and enabling attitude is at the core of my practice as a psychotherapist.
+A supportive, appreciative and enabling attitude lies at the core of my practice as a psychotherapist.

 Guided Imagery Psychotherapy (GIP)

-• You can " recharge" - your self-esteem is strengthened, and you experience yourself positively.
+• You can strengthen self-esteem and experience yourself positively.

-• Imagery can enable you to experience and overcome inner conflicts that are often difficult to "grasp".
+• Imagery allows you to experience and resolve inner conflicts that may be difficult to grasp.

-• Imagery supports your creativity in the therapeutic process and thus enables new approaches and strengthens your vitality.
+• Imagery supports creativity, enabling new approaches and enhancing vitality.

-If you want to schedule an initial consultation or receive further information, please call +43 699 172 376 01 or e-mail me.
+If you would like to schedule a first session or for more details, please call +43 699 172 376 01 or email me.

 > FAQS